cloudmesh-community/fa18-523-57/project-report/report.md

 The data set for the various storms in Asia Pacific region for the years between 1956 and 2017.
 We have chosen an initial subset of data to visualize locally and then implement the same visualizations on the entire data.
 The data set contains attributes like region, latitude, longitude, type of category, name, date and hour, speed, and pressure.
 There are more than 190,000 rows in the dataset.
 We clean the data for any duplicates, null values and any redundant data before we generate any visualizations.

+Our dataset contains five different regions surrounding the oceans like Indian Ocean, Atlantic Ocean, Southern Pacific Ocean, West Pacific Ocean, and Eastern Pacific Ocean and the regions are named according to the ocean covering the locations.
+We have four different storm types like S for Tropical Storms, H for Hurricanes, D for Depressions, and U for low pressure and high speed storms.

 ### Related Work

 We have identified an earlier work on tropical storm data using R by Stoltzman consulting LLC and have used it as a base reference to visualize our data using Python [@fa18-523-57-related-work].